There's lots of things to see and do in and around Inverness

 Loch Ness is always popular, but you can try the quieter south side, or head off the beaten track into scenic Glen Affric.

 Here's out Top Picks of things to see and do in the Inverness area for 2021.

 The VisitScotland information centre in Inverness High Street has leaflets, maps and details of what's open.

 Inverness Farmers' Market - on the first Saturday of every month in Inverness city centre - fresh local produce, plus crafts and plants.

 The cathedral's Cafe Ness in the adjacent old schoolhouse offers light snacks, homemade cakes, drinks and gifts.
-(Usually open Monday to Saturday from 10am to 4pm).
+(Open daily from 10am to 4pm).

 Riverside walks - stroll along the River Ness to the pretty Ness Islands.
 You can continue along to Whin Park (miniature railway, boating lake, children's play areas) and walk beside the Caledonian Canal which leads to Loch Ness.